This is not for charity. This is not for profit. This is not elitist. This is not competitive.

 Darkmoor is a loop because to do 100 miles roughly in one direction would mean cycling Devon Coast to Coast, from Ilfracombe to Plymouth.
 Having the start and end in the same place also means transport to and from the ride is simplified.
-Believe us, after having cycled over 80 hilly miles, having had no sleep at all, having to deal with transport back to the starting point is the last thing you want to do.
+Believe us, after cycling over 80 hilly miles, with no sleep at all, having to deal with transport back to the starting point is the last thing you want to do.

 Darkmoor makes this a whole bunch easier, by being a circular route, so you end back where you started.

-The next Darkmoor ride will take place on the 13th of July, 2019, three days before the full moon.
+The next Darkmoor ride will take place on the 20th of July, 2019, four days after the full moon.

 THE 1ST DARKMOOR - 2014

 The very first Darkmoor ride started from the Okehampton railway station at 23h55 on Saturday, 14th of June 2014.
 Twelve riders, who will henceforth be known as the Twelve Pioneers, participated.

 Of course, that created the problem of getting to the start, and several riders decided the best and easiest answer was simply to cycle to the start, thus creating a longer and better ride in the process.